Dantiff/Components-Builder/README.md

       *
         #### Google Maps- (using [Vue2-google-maps](https://github.com/xkjyeah/vue-google-maps))
-        Before you can start using google maps (vue2-google-maps) in your vue app, the following configurations must be included in the app's bootstrap file.
+        Before you can start using google maps (vue2-google-maps) in your vue app, the following configurations must be included in the app's `bootstrap.js` file.
           ```
           import * as VueGoogleMaps from 'vue2-google-maps';